atos-tools/atos-utils/doc/tutorial.rst

 tradeoff of 28.35%.
 The speedup and size reduction for the size first tradefoff are 23.48% and 16.07% respectively.

-These results are much better than the standars Os, O2, O3 points where for instance the ``-O3`` point at gives a 4.49% speedup only, and the ``-Os`` point reduce size by only 9.06% while regressing performance by 5.23%.
+These results are much better than the standards Os, O2, O3 points where for instance the ``-O3`` point at gives a 4.49% speedup only, and the ``-Os`` point reduce size by only 9.06% while regressing performance by 5.23%.